 - Who is eligible for a Limited (Intern) Permit?

-Individuals who have successfully completed the first professional year of study in an Accreditation Council for Pharmacy Education (ACPE) program are eligible to apply for a limited (intern) permit.
+Individuals who have successfully completed the first professional year of study in an Accreditation Council for Pharmacy Education (ACPE) program, a graduate from a non-accredited program that has passed NAPLEX (Part I) and been approved by the board are eligible to apply for a limited (intern) permit.
 This permit will authorize practice as a pharmacist under the immediate personal supervision of a licensed pharmacist in New York State.